Zion Narrows Top Down Backpacking Guide

 Commercial shuttle service is available to Chamberlain’s Ranch.
 The fee or charge per person ranges from $25 – $40.
 Seating is often limited so it’s best to nail this down well in advance of your departure date.

-If you use the park shuttle for your exit at the Temple of Sinawava, you’ll need to leave a vehicle at the Visitor’s Center.
-The park shuttle is expected to begin running on weekends in February until full time service starts on in March.
-The seven day shuttle typically does it’s last run the final weekend of October, although a weekend shuttle sometimes run through the third week of November.
+The park shuttle is expected to begin running on weekends in February until full-time service starts in March.
+The seven-day shuttle typically does its last run the final weekend of October, although a weekend shuttle sometimes runs through the third week of November.
 We always recommend calling the Visitor Center, as shuttle availability can change year-to-year.

 Campsites

 The Narrows offers 12 numbered sites.
-Only one-night stays are allowed, and require a top down traverse from Chamberlain’s Ranch to Temple of Sinawava (vis-a-vis) The River Walk Trail.
-Register for a campsite when you pick up you Zion backcountry permit.
+Only one-night stays are allowed, and require a top-down traverse from Chamberlain’s Ranch to Temple of Sinawava (vis-a-vis) The River Walk Trail.
+Register for a campsite when you pick up your Zion backcountry permit.
 Pre-registrations are recommended for weekend trips.
-Campsite capacity is limited and only two sites can accommodate groups of more than 6 individuals.
+Campsite capacity is limited, and only two sites can accommodate groups of more than 6 individuals.
 There’s really not a bad one out of the whole lot.
 If anything, you should select a campsite that matches your group size.
 The following is a list of campsites and size:

 CAMPSITE #2: River Bend – 4 people

 Located on the right side of the river just past a waterfall about a 10-15 minute hike from the Deep Creek site.
 Look for a sharp bench about 10 feet above the river.
-It’s available for walk-up permit only.
 Over the next two to three miles, there are 10 more campsites located about a 10-15 minute walk downstream from each other.
 Keep an eye out for campsite markers as they’re not all obvious.
+Walk-up permit only.

 CAMPSITE #3: River Bench – 6 people

 Another 10-15 minute walk and located on the right hand bench in a small stand of maple trees about 20 feet above the river.
-Pre-reserve or get a walk-up permit.
+Reserve online.

 CAMPSITE #4: Flat Rock – 2 people

 Look for a large flat rock next to the river about 10 minutes downstream from Campsite #3.
 The site is up on a bench about 6 feet above the river next to the canyon wall.
-It’s available for walk-up permit only.
+Walk-up permit only.

 About 5 minutes downstream from Flat Rock, look for a sandy area on the bench to the right just before Kolob Creek confluence.
-Pre-reserve or register on a walk-up basis.
+Reserve online.

 Also on the right about 20 feet above the river on a bench.
-It’s available for walk-up permit only.
+Walk-up permit only.

 10 minutes downstream from Kolob Creek, this site is located on the left on a bench about 30 feet above the river.
-It’s available for reservations online or on a walk-up basis.
+Reserve online.

 Across the river from Box Elder, around a sharp bend, follow the trail on the right up slope for about 50 feet.
-It’s available for walk-up permit only.
+Walk-up permit only.

 This one is on the left, about a 10-minute hike beyond Boulder Camp on a 10-foot bench next to the canyon wall, also in a grove of maples.
 It’s easy to miss.
-It’s available for pre-reserve or on a walk-up basis.
+Reserve online.

 Located near Goose Creek, which about 1.3 miles past the confluence with Kolob Creek, and only 5 minutes from Left Bench, this campsite sits on a high bank on a westward bend of the river.
-It’s available for walk-up permit only.
+Walk-up permit only.

 The sunniest of all the sites, it’s up a slope 10 feet above the river on the left side, immediately after the first stream crossing.
-It’s available for walk-up permit only.
+Walk-up permit only.

 CAMPSITE #12 High Camp – 12 people

-Travel another 15-20 minute (it’s a particularly challenging route) to find the next campsite, which is about 300 yards upstream from Big Spring.
+Travel another 15-20 minutes (it’s a particularly challenging route) to find the next campsite, which is about 300 yards upstream from Big Spring.
 Look up on the left side of the river to a 25-foot high bench featuring a stand of maple and Douglas fir.
 Keep in mind that Big Springs is also the typical turnaround spot for day hikers coming up from the Temple of Sinawava.
-The site can be pre-reserved or permitted on a walk-up basis.
+Reserve online.

 Day Hiking Options